(Get free painting tips and techniques sent straight to your inbox or on my social media.)

 - Don’t hold your palette in your hands.
 It is best to use a palette support such as an easel butler or leder easel to support your palette.
 This keep your hands free to change brushes or use a rag.

 - Use fresh colors.
 Working with partly dried pigment makes painting more difficult in a situation in which speed is important because of the changing light .
 Color that isn’t fresh also does not adhere very well to the canvas.
+I use a special technique for preventing my oil paints from drying out.

 - Keep your medium clean.
 Working with dirty medium can contaminate your colors.